 Total funding in North Carolina hit a record $3.4 billion in 2020 with the potential to hit $4 billion in 2021, along with a 10% increase in the number of companies funded, but it’s often a challenge to get cash cycled into new companies and new investments.

 On Wednesday, Feb.
 9, North Carolina Secretary of Commerce Machelle Baker Sanders joined UNC Kenan-Flagler Business School Dean Doug Shackelford for a virtual discussion.
 Sanders discussed the many challenges facing rural North Carolina and the solutions that are being proposed to make the state's businesses and citizens thrive post-pandemic.

-Please join us for an exclusive virtual conversation with North Carolina Secretary of Commerce Machelle Baker Sanders.
+Please join us for an exclusive virtual conversation with North Carolina Commerce Secretary Machelle Baker Sanders on Wednesday, February 9.
 This discussion is part of the Dean’s Speaker Series, hosted by Kenan-Flagler Business School Dean Doug Shackelford.

 Apple’s plans to build a new campus and engineering hub in the Research Triangle Park is estimated to bring about 3,000 new jobs to the region and boost the state’s economy by almost $79.8 billion over 39 years.
 Kenan institute Chief Economist Gerald Cohen answers questions from The Well just how far the company’s impact will reach in the local and state economies.

 Urban Investment Strategies Center Director Jim Johnson and UNC Professor Jeanne Milliken Bonds assess the link between childcare systems and U.S. economic and social health, highlighting the way the pandemic has underscored the critical connection – especially in rural and low-income communities.